-The athletics department has its own development team, The John Purdue Club, charged with raising funds for myriad projects that benefit the university’s 18 different teams.
+The athletics department has its own development team, The John Purdue Club, charged with raising funds for a myriad projects that benefit the university’s 18 different teams.
 The department relies entirely on philanthropic gifts for its operations.
 So, development is as critical to athletics as it is to any department on the campus in West Lafayette, if not moreso.

 The big athlete-driven opportunity

 Fans are seven times more likely to engage with a post shared by an athlete than one shared by a team or league account.

 Simply asking athletes to share posts, or making images and videos available in content libraries isn’t enough.
 Schools that want to help their athletes publish effective content and run strategic, outcome-focused campaigns need the right technology and team in place to make it happen.

 For the Purdue Day of Giving campaign, Purdue Athletics tackled three specific challenges:

 Challenge | Getting Athletes and Coaches to Publish Posts

 Simply getting the right content into the participating athletes’ and coaches’ channels was the first hurdle.
 For the campaign, Purdue created: